micromark/micromark-extension-mdx-expression/readme.md

 ###### `options.addResult`

-Whether to add an `estree` field to the `mdxFlowExpression` and `mdxTextExpression` tokens with the results from acorn (`boolean`, default:
+Whether to add an `estree` field to `mdxFlowExpression` and `mdxTextExpression` tokens with the results from acorn (`boolean`, default: `false`).
-`false`).
-Note that expressions can be empty or be just comments, in which cases `estree` will be undefined.
+Note that expressions can be empty or be just comments, in which case `estree` will be undefined.

 ## Syntax

-This extensions support both vanilla MDX and MDX JS.
+This extensions support both MDX and MDX.js.
 The first is agnostic to the programming language (it could contain Rust or so), the last is specific to JavaScript.
 To turn on gnostic mode, pass `acorn`.